dkateros/wsdldemo/README.md

 ### Stateful service clients

-On the client side one has to indicate to the client proxy that it is supposed to maintain the session AND reuse the same proxy for all calls that belong in the same session.
+On the client side one has to indicate to the client proxy that it is supposed to maintain the session.
+The jaxws code looks like this:

+	((BindingProvider) proxy).getRequestContext().put(BindingProvider.SESSION_MAINTAIN_PROPERTY, true);

+At the same time, we should reuse the same proxy instance for all calls that belong in the same session.

 Under the hood this causes the service to return a `Set-Cookie` HTTP header on the first request.
 The proxy should then use to this header's value to set the `Cookie` HTTP header so that the server